Course Start Date

 The Agriculture industry requires skilled people to contribute to developing more efficient methods of food and fibre production, as the demand to produce more with less land and water resources increases

-This is a blended, part-time day course.
-You will need to attend approximately 9.8 hours of class, over 1 day a week for 1 year.
+This is a part-time day face-to-face course.
+You will need to attend approximately 10 hours of class, over 2 days a week, for 36 weeks.
+As well as the in-class component, you will need to complete approximately 2.5 hours of other study per week.

-You may also be required to complete approximately 9.7 hours of additional study each week outside of class hours, including private study, research, assignment preparation.
+You may also be required to complete approximately 6 hours of additional study each week outside of class hours, including private study, workplace experience and assignment preparation.

 IS THIS COURSE RIGHT FOR YOU?